 Games are a great way to bring everyone out of their shell and provide the ultimate ice breaker for family members of all ages.
 With just a little effort, everyone will have so much fun you’ll be scheduling the next family reunion before even saying goodbye!

-Family Reunion Games That Are Totally Device Free! (and still feel fun!)
+Family Reunion Games That Are Totally Device Free! (and still super fun!)

 If you’ve already planned and committed to a device-free reunion, you can still have fun with games that will involve family members of all ages.
 A combination of tried-and-true beloved family games along with some fun new games to keep things interesting will grab everyone’s attention and keep the fun going all day long.
 Save the device game list for another get-together, (seriously, that list is fun!) and use this device-free family game list to get everyone laughing and playing together at your family reunion.